ablab/spades/docs/standalone.md

     while processing a subgraph -- file listing edges which are dead-ends in the original graph

 ## Long read to graph alignment

 ### hybridSPAdes aligner
-A tool `spades-gmapper ` gives opportunity to extract long read alignments generated with hybridSPAdes pipeline options.
+A tool `spades-gmapper ` gives the opportunity to extract long read alignments generated with hybridSPAdes pipeline options.
 It has three mandatory options: dataset description file in [YAML format](running.md#specifying-multiple-libraries-with-yaml-data-set-file), graph file in GFA format and an output file name.

 Synopsis: `spades-gmapper <dataset description (in YAML)> <graph (in GFA)> <output filename> [-k <value>] [-t <value>] [-tmpdir <dir>]`